jess-byrne/sexyPowerplant/background/powereplantHistory.md

 Eric B was the pioneer

-Need to add old picture here
+[Note to self] Need to add old picture here